CodeYourFuture/syllabus/docs/fundamentals/week-1/learning-objectives.md

 - [ ] Export your Codepen to zip
 - [ ] Upload your folder to Github
 - [ ] Deploy your folder to Netlify

-## PD (introspection)

-- [ ] Explain the purpose of Professional Development
-- [ ] List three personal capabilities you possess
-- [ ] Identify three areas of professional development